 And you are correct.

-Among other so I just urge them to reevaluate what they're doing.
+So I just urge them to reevaluate what they're doing.

-It's not too late, uh, both for their own financial benefit, but also for the safety of their city and for good policy.
+It's not too late, both for their own financial benefit, but also for the safety of their city and for good policy.

-Trump has been clear we want a lawful system of immigration, ones that serves our national interest, and admitting and keeping criminal, illegal aliens in the country cannot be in our national interest, and we at the Department of Justice are committed to supporting our board of patrol and ICE officers at Homeland Security and doing everything we can to restore common sense and lawfulness and fairness to this system.
+And we, at the Department of Justice, are committed to supporting our Board of Patrol and ICE officers at Homeland Security and doing everything we can to restore common sense and lawfulness and fairness to this system.

 And for the last administration and for these individual cities to ignore the law of the land the way they have, there seems to have never been any accountability for that.

-I I've never understood this effort or this belief system that says that you can just ignore the law.
+I've never understood this effort or this belief system that says that you can just ignore the law.

 This is happening all over.